 If this holds, their target market of fly-in vacationers can return and have a nice Thailand holiday again.
 The locals get to be a priority in the country for vaccine distribution too.
 As the AP reported, “Part of the plan to institute what is being called a ‘tourism sandbox’ involves inoculating at least 450,000, or 70%, of Phuket’s residents before the July reopening.”
 They didn’t make it for Chiang Mai and Bangkok, so they pushed those back to November.

-What has been left out of these announcements though is what can happen after that.
+What was left out of these early announcements though was what could happen after that.
 Will travelers be able to rent a car and go exploring?
 Can they hop a bus to Krabi and onward from Phuket?
 What about the thriving capital city and its business travelers?

-Phase 3: No Quarantine in 5 Provinces Starting in October
+Phase 3: No Quarantine in More Provinces Starting in November

-If you want to book a flight to Thailand with the assumption you can easily visit more than your arrival city, the best bet is to probably book one in October or later.
-At that point, you can visit any of the five pilot provinces without having to quarantine: Phuket, Krabi, Ko Samui, Ko Pha-ngan and Ko Tao.
-It’s going to go well beyond that after November 1 though and include Bangkok, Chiang Mai, Pattaya, or Krabi.
+If you want to book a flight to Thailand with the assumption you can easily visit more than your arrival city, the best bet is to probably book one in November or later.
+Before that, you can visit any of the pilot provinces without having to quarantine: Phuket, Krabi, Ko Samui, Ko Pha-ngan and Ko Tao.
+It’s going to go well beyond that after November 1 though and include Bangkok, Chiang Mai, Pattaya, Ayutthaya, and others.

 This is when I expect the digital nomads to return in force since they can arrive in Chiang Mai, get set up in an apartment, and use that as their base.
 There are plenty of internal flights from there, the internet is fast, and it’s a natural gathering place for those location-independent workers and online business owners who can be based anywhere.

-There’s still the question of whether you’ll be able to visit provinces that are not part of those five, like if you want to go explore Sukothai or Ayutthaya for some Siamese history, or head to southern Thailand.
+There’s still not much detail about whether you’ll be able to freely visit provinces that are not part of the opening phases, like if you want to go explore Sukothai for some Siamese history, or head to southern Thailand.
 It would be logical to let visitors go where they want if they’re vaccinated since the local infection rate has been relatively low and I haven’t seen anything lately that indicated they are prohibiting that.